 No, the pesticide registrants have agreed to add these uses to the Section 3 (container label) for the 2018 growing season.
 This will limit the number of labels a pesticide applicator must refer to prior to using the product.

-- For the 2018 growing season, these products have been classified by the EPA as Restricted Use Pesticides (RUPs) and the amended Section 3 (container label) for each product will be clearly marked “Restricted Use Pesticide.”
-Will all label uses, including the post-emergent uses for dicamba-tolerant soybeans and cotton, fall under the RUP classification?
+3. For the 2018 growing season, these products have been classified by the EPA as Restricted Use Pesticides (RUPs) and the amended Section 3 (container label) for each product will be clearly marked “Restricted Use Pesticide.”
+Will all label uses, including the post-emergent uses for Dicamba-tolerant soybeans and cotton, fall under the RUP classification?

 If you are a pesticide applicator engaged in the business of applying pesticides for hire in exchange for a fee or other compensation, you must obtain a Certified Commercial Applicator License through MDA.
 Please visit our Certification and Licensing webpage for more information.

-- Where do I go for dicamba and auxin-specific training?
+5. Where do I go for Dicamba and auxin-specific training?

-The Department is also working with the University of Missouri and other researchers to strengthen education and training specific to Dicamba and other auxin herbicides.
+The Department is working with the University of Missouri and other researchers to establish a Dicamba and auxin-specific training program.
+Please check back for more information.

-Special Local Need labels remain in place for ENGENIA, XTENDIMAX and FEXAPAN in Missouri and will expire on Dec.
-1, 2017.
+A Special Local Need label is in place for ENGENIA in Missouri and will expire on Oct.
+1, 2018.